Alphabetical, by last name

 Research Interests: Cultural Sociology; Community and Urban Sociology; Ethnography; Organizations, Occupations, and Work; Qualitative Methods; Microsociology/Social Psychology.

 Carolyn is a Doctoral Candidate and Junior Fellow at the Center for Cultural Sociology, Center for Comparative Research, and the Urban Ethnography Project.
+She will begin her appointment as Assistant Professor of Sociology at Augustana College in Sioux Falls, SD this summer.

 Carolyn is broadly interested in the role of symbolic meaning as it is constructed, experienced, and contested in particular spaces such as the firehouse, the workplace, or the local community, with particular attention to the role of social categorizations like race, ethnicity, gender, and “class.”
 She has published work which ethnographically examines the significance of the local library in an impoverished urban neighborhood; she has also conducted research on the reception of cultural images of Asian Americans in popular media.
+At Yale and neighboring Southern Connecticut State University, Carolyn has taught lecture and seminar courses on topics including Introduction to Sociology; Sex and Gender; Self and Society, and Exploring Social Issues (a critical thinking core curriculum course).

 Education: B.A.
 Sociology, summa cum laude (Hunter College, City University of New York); Phi Beta Kappa; M.A.
 Sociology, Yale University; M.Phil.
 Sociology, Yale University.